devu1997/cls-tracer/README.md

 Continuous local storage for koa and custom jobs based on AsyncLocalStorage.
 The package is an enhanced version of [cls-rtracer](https://github.com/puzpuzpuz/cls-rtracer) with added support to store any key-value pairs in the local storage.

-* Include out of the box support for request/job id tracing.
+* Out of the box support for request/job id tracing.
+* Supports reading request id from header.
+* Supports writing request id to header.
 * Supports typescript.

 ## Supported Node.js versions